WastelandX/XyperiaAI/README.md

-# ⚡ XyperiaAI: The Uncensored Coding Expert
+# ⚡ XyperiaAI: The Uncensored Coding Expert which is 3 billion parameter
 > **Author:** [Act|WastelandX]

-Xyperia is a high-performance, fully uncensored terminal AI designed for expert-level coding and logic tasks.
+Xyperia is a high performance, fully uncensored terminal AI designed for expert-level coding and logic tasks.
 Built specifically for mobile performance in Termux, it uses local LLM power to provide unfiltered responses without a subscription.

 ## Features
 * **Fully Uncensored:** No safety filters, no refusal.
 Just pure code.